Physics-Information-Aided Kriging: Constructing Covariance Functions using Stochastic Simulation Models: Methodology

 \subsection{PhIK}

-PhIK takes advantage of the existing domain knowledge in the form of realizations of a stochastic model of the observed system.
+We design PhIK based on the Bayesian interpretation of the GPR method.
+Namely, we specify a prior distribution of $Y(\bm x)$, which is achieved by taking advantage of the existing domain knowledge in the form of realizations of a stochastic model of the underlying system.
 As such, there is no need to assume a specific form of the correlation functions and solve an optimization problem for the hyperparameters.
-This idea is motivated by many physical and engineered problems, where approximate numerical or analytical physics-based models are available.
-These models typically include random parameters or random processes/fields to reflect the lack of understanding (of physical laws) or knowledge (of the coefficients, parameters, etc.) of the real system.
-Then, MC simulations are conducted to generate an ensemble of state variables, from which the statistics of these state variables, e.g., mean and standard deviation, are estimated.
-This ensemble can be considered as collections of (approximate) realizations of the random field $Y$ that we want to identify.
-Therefore, we can estimate the mean of random field $Y$ and covariance matrix of random vector $\bm Y$ from the MC simulations instead of inferring them from the observations.
+This idea is motivated by many scientific and engineering problems, where numerical or analytical physics-based models are available.
+These models typically include random parameters or random processes/fields to reflect the lack of understanding (e.g., physical laws) or information (e.g., coefficients, parameters, etc.) of the real system.
+Then, MC type of simulations are conducted to generate an ensemble of state variables, from which the statistics of these state variables, e.g., mean and standard deviation, are estimated.
+We can compute the empirical mean and covariance of the ensemble, and use them to construct a GP.
+Finally, the results of PhIK is this GP conditioned on the observed state variables.